Diogo13Antunes/Diogo13Antunes/README.md

 <img src="https://readme-typing-svg.herokuapp.com/?size=25&color=2586F7&center=true&vCenter=true&lines=My+name+is+Diogo"></a>
 </p>
 <br>
-I born in 2002, I live at Ericeira, Lisbon.
+I was born in 2002, I live at Ericeira, Lisbon.
 I am currently studying programming at 42 Lisboa, wich has been an outstanding experience so far.
 You can check some of my projects in my repositories, enjoy your stay!

 ## Languages